 14. Recommends continuing ASU's tradition of hosting Founder's Day the first Friday in April.

-15. Recommends hosting the Founder's Day Convocation on the east campus.
-In process no concerns.
+15. Recommends hosting the Founder's Day Convocation.

-- 17. Recommends that Homecoming student activities for are held on both campuses In process no concerns. - 18.
+- 17. Recommends that Homecoming student activities for are held on both campuses Completed. - 18.
 Recommends continuing ASU's tradition of hosting the Homecoming Convocation during the football season.